mofd2/data_cleaning_project/README.md

 pip install pandas
 ```

-3. Ensure that the dataset file is available in the same directory you mentioned in the code, line [].
+3. Ensure that the dataset file is available in the same directory you mentioned in the code.

 4. Execute the notebook cells sequentially to perform the data cleaning process on the dataset.
 Modify the notebook as needed to adjust the special condition for row filtering.